 The psychomotor domain suffered due to

-A] Almost total lack of opportunities to actually participate in skillful activities such as drawing, painting, sewing, sculpturing, carpentry, knitting, weaving, music, agriculture, horticulture, other handicrafts, various sports, performing arts, etc.
+A] There is almost a total lack of opportunities to participate in skillful activities such as drawing, painting, sewing, sculpturing, carpentry, knitting, weaving, music, agriculture, horticulture, handicrafts, various sports, performing arts, etc.

-It is important to realize that promotion of the psychomotor domain is evident but in its caricature form.
+It is important to realize that the promotion of the psychomotor domain is evident but in its caricature form.
 It has no concrete economic realistic basis.
-The activities have no economic incentive and no productive element.
-Apart from the defects in the three domains, the other two domains, spiritual and productive, have not TOTALLY ABSENT in the education.
-The spiritual domain imparts a universal perspective and globally beneficial outlook; it incorporates the inner blossoming of an individual through introspection, heart-to-heart communication (not merely discussion and arguments), mutual understanding, and blossoming of the teachers and students together; through one of the universal practices; viz.
+The activities have no financial incentive and no productive element.
+Apart from the defects in the three domains, the other two domains, spiritual and effective, are not ABSENT in education.
+The spiritual domain imparts a universal perspective and globally beneficial outlook; it incorporates the inner blossoming of an individual through introspection, heart-to-heart communication (not merely discussion and arguments), mutual understanding, and development of the teachers and students together through one of the universal practices; viz.
 NAMASMARAN.
-Thus the spiritual domain is a key to conquer lust, whims, fancies, pride, arrogance, callousness, contempt, ungratefulness, prejudices, jealousy, hatred, meanness, meekness, beggary, cheating, stealing, treachery, and so on; it is never made available to the teachers, students, and the others; associated with education.
+Thus, the spiritual domain is key to conquering lust, whims, fancies, pride, arrogance, callousness, contempt, ungratefulness, prejudices, jealousy, hatred, meanness, meekness, beggary, cheating, stealing, betrayal, and so on; it is never made available to the teachers, students, and the others; associated with education.

-The present education system in India lacks the other important domain, viz. the productive domain that empowers the people concerned with education.
+The present education system in India lacks the other important domain, the productive environment that empowers the people concerned with education.
 This prevents a huge section of society, such as teachers, students, clerks, servants, sweepers, and many others, such as education inspectors, from being creative and productive.
-In addition, it causes colossal loss of space, electricity, construction cost, and so on.
-In addition, the typical emphasis on rote learning leads to phenomenal waste of “educational material” such as paper, bags, pencils, ball pens, etc.
+In addition, it causes colossal loss of space, electricity, construction costs, and so on.
+In addition, the typical Emphasis on rote learning leads to a phenomenal waste of “educational material” such as paper, bags, pencils, ball pens, etc.

-It also causes economic loss to everyone involved in education; while suppressing and starving all three domains nurtured in productive activity.
-This is a single most important cause of
+It also causes economic loss to everyone involved in education while suppressing and starving all three domains nurtured in productive activity.
+This is the single most important cause of

 1] Reduction in the dignity of labor amongst those who continue to learn, as well as a reduction in the income of the concerned families and the nation

-2] Lack of education, lack of employment, and starvation or criminalization amongst those forced to drop out because the poor villagers’ children normally contribute to the earning of the family.
+2] Lack of education, Lack of employment, and starvation or criminalization amongst those forced to drop out because the poor villagers’ children normally contribute to the earnings of the family.

-3] Inhuman suffering of those millions of students dropouts, who somehow manage to get into the hell of cheap child labor for subsistence; due to economic reasons.
+3] The inhuman suffering of those millions of student dropouts who somehow manage to get into the hell of cheap child labor for subsistence due to economic reasons.

-But their spiritual, cognitive, psychomotor, affective, and productive domains are defective.
-Their spiritual blossoming, self-empowerment, creative wisdom, intellectual competence, productive skills, self-sufficiency, and even physical health are deficient.
-Thus we have an increasing number of unproductive criminals and mental wrecks or highly competitive efficient maniacs pursuing petty goals at the cost of others!
-In short, the present-day education system harnesses arrogance and diffidence; amongst those who continue to learn.
+However, their spiritual, cognitive, psychomotor, affective, and productive domains are defective.
+Their spiritual blossoming, self-empowerment, creative wisdom, intellectual competence, effective skills, self-sufficiency, and physical health are deficient.
+Thus, we have an increasing number of unproductive criminals and mental wrecks or highly competitive, efficient maniacs pursuing petty goals at the cost of others!
+In short, the present-day education system harnesses arrogance and diffidence amongst those who continue to learn.

-For those unable to continue their education, the abyss of being child labor, stealing, delinquency, criminals, perverts, beggars is wide open!
+For those unable to continue their education, the abyss of child labor, stealing, delinquency, criminals, perverts, and beggars is wide open!
 The piecemeal approach or facilitation of petty pursuits (under the guise of development and progress) is not only useless but is, in fact, counterproductive!
 It leads to the cancerous spread of industries with uncontrolled production of unnecessary utilities and their maddening marketing.
-These industries consume energy, fuel and add to undisposable waste and pollution.
-This sickening and stressful atmosphere nurtured by the present education; promotes the growth of terrorism on the one hand and pretends to act against it (in a counterproductive way) on the other!
+These industries consume energy and fuel and add to undisposable waste and pollution.
+This sickening and stressful atmosphere nurtured by the present education promotes the growth of terrorism on the one hand and pretends to act against it (in a counterproductive way) on the other!

-Mainstream Education System and its courses and careers revolve around and serve the grossly petty and superficial considerations, motivations, and interests, and this state of affairs; is strongly protected and strengthened by the elements with similar interests!
-Hence the present laws, rules, and regulations also promote present education and its ill effects.
+Mainstream Education System and its courses and careers revolve around and serve grossly petty and superficial considerations, motivations, and interests.
+This state of affairs is strongly protected and strengthened by the elements with similar interests!
+Hence, the laws, rules, and regulations also promote current education and its ill effects.

-Some institutions and individuals, for whom we have great respect, are involved in the holistic approach to education (mainstream, formal, informal, curricular, co-curricular, extracurricular, and education of physically and mentally challenged children).
-But these efforts are too feeble to make a difference in our life.
+Some institutions and individuals we greatly respect are involved in the holistic approach to education (mainstream, formal, informal, curricular, co-curricular, extracurricular, and education of physically and mentally challenged children).
+But these efforts are too feeble to make a difference in our lives.

-While piecemeal approaches are failing; there is no adequate awareness and promotion of holistic education, which leaves the vicious cycle of stress distorting education and distorted education creating, aggravating, and spreading the stress; to continue unabashedly unabated.
+While piecemeal approaches are failing, there is no adequate awareness and promotion of holistic education.
+This leaves the vicious cycle of stress distorting education and distorted education, creating, aggravating, and spreading the focus to continue unabashedly unabated.

-20 % of the time must be spent in production, service, etc.
+20 % of the time must be spent on production, service, etc.

-20 % of the time must be spent in physical activities
+20 % of the time must be paid for physical activities

-20 % of the time must be spent in personality (conceptual and spiritual) development and
+20 % of the time must be paid to personality (conceptual and spiritual) development and

 20 % of the time must be spent on entertainment